 =AVERAGEIFS(value_range, criteria_range1, criteria1, [criteria_range2, criteria2, ...])

-This lets me calculate averages based on specific conditions, adding a layer of sophistication to my analysis.
+This calculates averages based on specific conditions, adding a layer of sophistication to the analysis.

 What is the method for calculating Volume Weighted Average Price (VWAP) using Excel functions?